squidieee/literature_notes/headMovementVisualPerception-notes.md

 Kongsilp 2017

 Since one of the most important aspects of a FTVR system is how well it provides a sense of presence to users, they present a study that explores the role of motion parallax when combined with stereopsis in a FTVR system.
-They measured fatigue and subjective perception of presence using standard questionnaires.
+They measured fatigue and **subjective perception of presence using standard questionnaires**.
 They found that users receiving both cues have lower visual fatigue and higher ratings for presence than those receiving stereo cues only.